wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 Parameters Tutorials {#sec_herbiv_tutor_parameters}
 ---------------------------------------------------

+### How to add a new global parameter {#sec_herbiv_new_global_parameter}

+Global parameters of the herbivory module are declared and parsed by \ref Fauna::ParamReader, but initialized and checked in \ref Fauna::Parameters.

+- Declare your parameter as a member variable in \ref Fauna::Parameters.
+- Initialize it with a valid default value in \ref Fauna::Parameters::Parameters().
+- Write a validity check in \ref Fauna::Parameters::is_valid().
+- If the parameter needs to be parsed from a string, add your own callback:
+	+ add a new enum item CB_* in \ref parameters.h.
+	+ add a new if statement in \ref Fauna::ParamReader::callback().
+- Call the plib function \ref declareitem() in
+	\ref Fauna::ParamReader::declare_parameters()
+	(possibly with your own CB_* code).
+- If you wish, add it to `mandatory_global_params` in \ref Fauna::ParamReader::callback() so that it must not be omitted.
+- Extend the example instruction file `data/ins/herbivores.ins`.

 ### How to add a new PFT parameter {#sec_herbiv_new_pft_parameter}

 Herbivory-related PFT parameters are declared and parsed by \ref Fauna::ParamReader, but initialized and checked in \ref Fauna::PftParams.